Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 Evening, just cucumber.
 And cucumber for desert.

 As we approached our van we noticed the back door was slightly ajar.
 Someone was inside.
 We were being burgled.
 None of us was in a great frame of mind.
-We pounced with a weird venom to find a 30 year old Moroccan inside the van riffeling our possessions.
-We grabbed him firmly and dragged him out of the rear doors.
-He was wearing a long raggerty coat, with baggy shirt and trousers underneath.
+We pounced with a weird venom to find a 30 year old?
+Moroccan man inside riffeling our possessions.
+We grabbed him firmly, dragging him ruffly from the rear doors.
+He was wearing a long, raggerty coat, baggy shirt and trousers.
+Lots of (concealed) pockets.

 Inside we could see our bags, open with the contents on the floor.
 He clearly though he had plenty of time, that we were inside the hotel asleep.
 He had been taking his time selectively choosing what to steal.

 We frisked him finding a Walkman but very little else.

 We discovered later his coat had many concealed pockets.

 Franc (Bass) was the most furious of us all, wanted to kill him, to throw him in the ‘cut’ (canal).
 None of us were objecting.
 We searched him again and found a long stiletto knife!
 We immediately though, ‘what if just one of us had got ahead, got to the van before the rest of us and confronted him alone’?

 We ALL wanted to kill him.
 He seemed remarkably calm, although he was sweating heavily, a ‘drugs withdrawal’ kind of sweating?